tobihol/zotero-mas-metadata/README.md

 ### Citation Count

 The plugin adds citation counts to the extra field of items in Zotero.
-The citation count used is the estimated citation count (`ECC`) from Microsoft , which is calculated using the Microsoft Academic Graph data to get a more accurate citation count for each publication (at least thats what Microsoft says https://academic.microsoft.com/faq?target=ranking1).
+The citation count used is the estimated citation count (`ECC`) from Microsoft, which is calculated using the Microsoft Academic Graph data to get a more accurate citation count for each publication (at least thats what Microsoft says https://academic.microsoft.com/faq?target=ranking1).

 ### Logprob